Paralympic hosts Brazil remain top of the International Blind Sports Federation (IBSA) world rankings after the latest update.

-Tokyo has been confirmed as hosts of the 2015 International Blind Sports Federation (IBSA) Asian Football Championships.
+Spanish capital Madrid has been chosen to host the 2018 International Blind Sports Federation (IBSA) Blind Football World Championships.

 The 14 athletes who will compete for Great Britain in football seven-a-side at the Rio 2016 Paralympic Games have today been announced.